 For the 2019-2020 Program Year, 30 Low-Income Community Solar projects (54.5 MW), 20 Non-Profit/Public Facilities projects (2.7 MW), and 11 Low-Income Distributed Generation projects (2 MW) applied during the initial project application window.
 The eligible applications for Low-Income Community Solar projects exceeded the allocated sub-program budget for that program year, so the project selection protocol was executed for the Low-Income Community Solar sub-program.
 Four community solar projects were selected (totaling 4 MW of capacity).
-The applications for the Low-Income Distributed Generation and Non-Profit/Public Facilities sub-program s did not fill available sub-program budgets.
+The applications for the Low-Income Distributed Generation and Non-Profit/Public Facilities sub-programs did not fill available sub-program budgets.
 The Non-Profit/Public Facilities sub-program reopened on October 25, 2019 for rolling project applications and closed on February 26, 2020 after 24 projects (totaling 2.8 MW of capacity) were approved for the program year.
-The Low-Income Distributed Generation sub-program reopened for rolling project applications on October 1, 2019, to continue until the sub-program budget is filled or until May 31, 2020.
+The Low-Income Distributed Generation sub-program budget is filled or until May 31, 2020.
 As of the filing of the Final Revised Plan for Commission approval, 10 low-income residential projects (totaling over 2 MW of capacity) have been selected for the Low-Income Distributed Generation sub-program.